 Browse courses to find something that interests you.

-For professionals who either need to oversee or become directly involved with planning and delivery of community engagement for policy or projects.
+This IAP2 course is suitable for professionals who either need to oversee or become directly involved with the planning and delivery of community engagement for policy or projects.
+This IAP2 course has been designed for those who are looking to explore the key topics surrounding the techniques and methods of engaging the public.

 Margaret, co-founder and Director of PlanCom Consulting, is trusted by her clients for effectively advising on approaches to engage the public in dialogue about planning and infrastructure.
 Her experience in projects gives her the ability to pre-empt the issues and responses from the public.
 From a background in the government and community sector she commenced as a consultant specialising in public engagement in the late 1990s.
 For 10 years she was a consultant in international consultancy firms, managing community engagement teams in Queensland and NSW.
 Margaret brings a world view to her work having lived and worked in the USA and Japan and led professional assignments in Singapore, Peoples Republic of China, Malaysia, Fiji and New Guinea.